hpi-studyu/studyu.github.io/src/pages/privacy.md

 ### Who has access to the data in which way?

-Only the StudyU development team (see imprint) has direct read and write rights to the backend.
+Only the StudyU development team (see legal notice) has direct read and write rights to the backend.
 Users who participate in published studies can view the entered information.
 The access to the information you published with the StudyU designer can be restricted.
 You can decide whether to give access to everyone or only to invited participants.
 In addition, you can publish the study design